 Ransomware victims usually access these through ransom emails that contain links.
 These emails pretend to offer a free item or change a password to an old account.
 Many emails have become more advanced to look indistinguishable from legitimate ones, which means checking the email address of the sender is a must.

 When a person’s email address is hacked, the hackers will likely use it to send more ransom links to other addresses in a person’s contact list.

 Should you pay the ransom?

 There is no one way to answer this question.
-Several businesses and county governments that have paid ransom get their decryption keys to resume normal operations.
-On the contrary, there are calls from security experts to never pay ransom.
+Several businesses and county governments that have paid ransom to get their decryption keys to resume normal operations.
+On the contrary, there are calls from security experts to never pay the ransom.

 The decision to pay ransomware demand should not be taken lightly.
-It comes with acceptance of several risks and in coordination with legal counsel, cyber insurance and security experts.
+It comes with the acceptance of several risks and in coordination with legal counsel, cyber insurance and security experts.

 Should you decide to pay the ransom, you need to be aware of the following key factors:

 - You could be targeted again in the future

 - There is no guarantee that you will get your data decrypted